Just because GFSI certification seems daunting, doesn’t mean it has to be.

 In the late 1990’s many major retailers around the world noted that their suppliers were being overwhelmed by food safety audits.
 At the time, most retailers required their own second-party food safety audit for suppliers.
 This wasn’t just inefficient and expensive for the retailers, but also a major burden for suppliers who had a continuous stream of redundant audits on their schedule.

 To address this issue, the Global Food Safety Initiative was formed.
 Instead of creating their own auditing schemes, GFSI opted to benchmark and approve various food safety systems for farms and manufacturers.
-Two of the more well-known schemes in the United States include the BRC Global Standard for Food Safety and the SQF Safe Quality Food Code.
+Two of the more well-known schemes in the United States include the BRCGS Global Standard for Food Safety and the SQF Safe Quality Food Code.

 With these globally-recognized schemes in place, a supplier could schedule just one food safety audit each year and customers everywhere would know that the resulting certificate represented a serious commitment to producing safe food.